BYU-NLP-Lab/topicalguide/README.md

 Third, set your database settings.
 You could use sqlite, which is configured for you.
 If you want to use Postgres there are instructions below for setting it up on Fedora.

+Fourth, set `DEBUG = True` to use the developement server.
+If DEBUG is set to False then ALLOWED_HOSTS must be set.
+See Django's documentation for further details.

 Optionally, configure other various django options.

 ### 4. Import a Dataset